-Forecasts are also provided by region in terms of: North America; Western Europe; Asia/Pacific; and other regions, spanning Central and South America, Eastern Europe, and Africa/Mideast.
-In addition, for the three main regions, total and per capita healthcare expenditures and other relevant measures are forecast for the largest economies within that region.
+In addition, for the three main regions, total and per capita healthcare expenditures are forecast for the largest economies within that region.

-All estimates of gross domestic product and components of GDP are made in terms of constant purchasing power parity in a benchmark year (2017) that is one year before the base year (2018) used in this report.
+All estimates of gross domestic product and components of GDP are made in terms of constant purchasing power parity in a benchmark year (2020) that is one year before the base year (2021) used in this report.
 Purchasing power parity GDP estimates for the benchmark year are obtained from the OECD, Eurostat, the World Bank, the International Monetary Fund, the US Central Intelligence Agency, and selected other sources.
 These purchasing power parity GDP estimates for the benchmark year are based on gross domestic product data expressed in the individual countries' local currency, which are then converted to US dollars by valuing each country's output at US prices in the benchmark year.
+This approach values the same physical output at a consistent price for all countries, thereby reducing the distorting influence of different price levels in the different countries.
+The alternative approach of using exchange rates to convert local currency GDP to US dollars would tend to overvalue the output of countries with high average price levels and undervalue the output of countries with low average price levels, because exchange rate conversions only partially reflect the relative prices for goods and services that are domestically consumed and invested.
+Furthermore, factors other than relative prices – such as demand and supply in currency markets, interest rates, and capital flows – affect exchange rates.

 A full outline of report items by page is available in the Table of Contents.